Eppa Hunton IV: Civic life

-Hunton ran for the Virginia House of Delegates in 1933 as a Democrat on a liberal platform that included support for the repeal of the Eighteenth Amendment to the United States Constitution.
-He was unsuccessful in the party primary election.
-In August 1939, he was elected to the Richmond City Democratic Committee from Lee Ward, receiving more votes than any other candidate.
+In 1933, Hunton campaigned as a Democrat for one of Richmond's six seats in the Virginia House of Delegates, running on a liberal platform that included support for the repeal of the Eighteenth Amendment to the United States Constitution.
+Despite a respectable showing in the crowded party primary election, besting around three-quarters of the other 29 candidates, he was unsuccessful in securing a spot on the November general election ballot.
+He was elected to the Richmond City Democratic Committee from Lee Ward in August 1939, receiving more votes than any other candidate.
 A year later, he tendered his resignation to chair Robert T. Barton Jr., citing his disapproval of Franklin D. Roosevelt's campaign for a third term in the 1940 presidential election but expressing his commitment towards seeing down-ballot Democratic candidates elected.

 Hunton was long associated with the Medical College of Virginia (MCV) and Virginia Commonwealth University (VCU).
 He was first appointed to the board of visitors of MCV in 1932 by Governor John Garland Pollard, in the place of his deceased father, and served until 1951.
 During World War II, he served as an adjutant in North Africa and Italy with the United States Army's 45th General Hospital, a unit staffed by MCV faculty.
 He was awarded the Bronze Star Medal and was discharged with the rank of major.
 During his service, he contracted an eye disease, which caused him to lose almost all vision in one eye.
 He was later reappointed to three further four-year terms on the MCV board: from 1954 to 1958, from 1959 to 1963, and from 1964 to 1968.
 He was chair of the board from 1960 to 1963.